blake214/xml2xml-schema-change/README.md

 xsltSchema: Which is used to initialise and create the conversion resources.
 This tool will primarily return a JSON object that can then be serialised and stored in a database for future use.

-xsltTransformer: Which is used to perform a transformation on a xml file and return a xml file conforming to a different schema, this method utilised the JSON object recieved by the initialisation of xsltSchema
+xsltTransformer: Which is used to perform a transformation on a xml file and return a xml file conforming to a different schema, this method utilised the JSON object received by the initialisation of xsltSchema

 Installation
 ============

-Simplest way to install `xml2xml-schema-change` is to use [npm](http://npmjs.org), just `npm install xml2xml-schema-change` which will download xml2js and all dependencies.
+The simplest way to install `xml2xml-schema-change` is to use [npm](http://npmjs.org), just `npm install xml2xml-schema-change` which will download xml2js and all dependencies.

 Usage